 Even as we continuously work to improve Dynatrace capabilities for improving the search, segmentation, and analysis of user data within User session analysis view, there may still be use cases for monitoring the real-user experience of your customers that Dynatrace doesn’t support out-of-the-box.

-All these use cases and more are now possible thanks to the updated Dyntrace REST API, in combination with our new User Session Query Language (USQL).
+All these use cases and more are now possible thanks to the updated Dynatrace REST API, in combination with our new User Session Query Language (USQL).